 An Oversold Position Line is that line that is drawn parallel to a supply or resistance line and passes through the first point of support (reaction low), which intervenes between two successive rally tops in a downtrend.
 Example:- Line J-L, Note that J is the first point of support intervening between the two successive tops, I and K. IN IMAGE 2

 An Overbought Position Line is that line that is drawn parallel to a support line and passes through the first point of resistance (rally top) intervening between two successive points of support in an uptrend.
 Example: Lines B-E, in above image 1

 - DRAW a new trend line by connecting the stat of the trend with a valid swing point.

 - Adjust the trend line as price action unfold

-DRAW new trendline by connecting the stat of the trend with a valid swing point
+DRAW a new trendline by connecting the stat of the trend with a valid swing point

 This means that we cannot draw a new trendline without a valid swing.
 First of all, there must be evidence of a trend.
 This means that for an up trendline to be drawn there must be at least two reaction lows with the second low higher than the first

 ADJUSTING New trendlines

 For instance, in the case of an advance, the angle of ascent may be leisurely for a time and then become pitched more sharply upward as the original force of demand is renewed by fresh buying from the sponsors of the move and the public, and perhaps by expanding enthusiasm of bullishly inclined traders and investors.
 Under these conditions, we have to relocate our trend lines to conform to the newly established stride